Rodrigues slams ‘libellous’ claims by U.S.-indicted Azruddin Mohamed - Guyana Chronicle

 –says allegations aimed at derailing extradition

-Minister of Tourism, Industry and Commerce Susan Rodrigues has rejected the “libellous and simply false” claims by U.S.-indicted Azruddin Mohamed, stating that it is a clear attempt by him to divert attention from his extradition proceedings.
+MINISTER of Tourism, Industry and Commerce Susan Rodrigues has rejected recent “libellous and simply false” claims by U.S.-indicted Azruddin Mohamed against her, stating that it is a clear attempt by him to divert attention from his extradition proceedings.

 While outrightly rebutting the allegations being spewed by Mohamed, Minister Rodrigues reaffirmed that her assets overseas and locally are declared and lawfully acquired.